-In April 2007, Athabasca signed a gravel lease agreement with a private pit operator in the Grimshaw area (northwest of Peace River) to take over the pit operation (the Warrensville Pit) and marketing of gravel in northwest Alberta.
-In September 2007, Athabasca received a technical report from Don Peel, P. Geol, a qualified person under National Instrument 43-101 on this property.
-The following conclusions have been documented in the report:
+In April 2007, Athabasca signed a gravel lease agreement with a private pit operator in the Grimshaw area northwest of Peace River to take over the pit operation (the Warrensville Pit) and marketing of gravel in northwest Alberta.
+In September 2007, Athabasca received a National Instrument 43-101 technical report on this property.
+The following conclusions are documented in the report: